Family:Catostomidae (suckers) in the order Cypriniformes (carps, minnows, and loaches)

-A smaller-bodied sucker with large scales.
-Short dorsal fin.
-Lower lips broken into parallel folds, and rear margin of lower lips forming V-shaped angle.
+The golden redhorse is a smaller-bodied sucker with large scales and a short dorsal fin.
+The lower lip is broken into parallel folds, and the rear margin of the lower lip forms a V-shaped angle.

 Size:Total length: 9 to 15 inches; maximum about 17 inches.

-Habitat and conservation:Occurs in pools and riffles of moderately clear permanent streams with moderate siltation, moderate current and gravel or rocky bottoms.
-Most commonly gigged sucker in Missouri.
+Habitat and conservation:Occurs in pools and riffles of moderately clear permanent streams with moderate siltation, moderate current, and gravel or rocky bottoms.
+The most commonly gigged sucker in Missouri.

 Distribution in Missouri:Ozark and northeast Missouri streams.